The Origins of Political Order

-The Origins of Political Order: From Prehuman times to the French Revolution is a 2011 book by political economist Francis Fukuyama.
-The main thesis of the book covers three main components that gives rise to a stable political order in a state: the state needs to be modern and strong, to obey the rule of law governing the state and be accountable.
+The Origins of Political Order: From Prehuman Times to the French Revolution is a 2011 book by political economist Francis Fukuyama.
+The main thesis of the book covers three main components that give rise to a stable political order in a state: the state needs to be modern and strong, to obey the rule of law governing the state and be accountable.
 This theory is argued by applying comparative political history to develop a theory of the stability of a political system.
 The book covers several regions (China, India, Papua New Guinea as well as Western and Eastern Europe separately), and uses case studies of political developments from these regions, the scope is wide and consists of ancient history to the early modern period.
 Fukuyama refers to Amartya Sen's view that democracy remains the default political condition.
 Though not universally accepted as a form of government, even autocratic leaders have maintained semblance of democracy for legitimisation of their rule and use of media for their projection as democratic leaders.
 However, the situation in Iraq and Afghanistan challenges the assumption as there is no default reset to democracy once the sitting governments or leaders are removed.